 - Limited availability - The school receives nearly 3,000 applications each year, but the total number of students enrolled is 1,150.

 - Some bullying reported in past years - Bullying has been a problem at Phillips in past years, as far back as the 1960s when politician Jeb Bush attended the school.
-However, the school now has a clear Bullying Prevention and Intervention Plan to combat the issue.
+However, the school now has a clear bullying policy to combat the issue.

 - Large student body - The size of the school can be overwhelming to some students, especially those used to smaller school environments.